GetTerminus/terminus-ui/README.md

 1. Document styles using [nucleus comments][nucleus_annotation].
 1. Run `npm run docs` to generate all documentation.
 1. Add the new component to available scopes in `tooling/cz-config.js`

+> NOTE: You can also use out [yeoman generator][generator] to quickly scaffold a new component

 ## Developing